-Customer will defend, indemnify, and hold Provider (and its officers, directors, employees and agents) harmless from and against all Losses arising out of or in connection with a claim, suit, action, or proceeding by a third party (i) alleging that the Customer Data or other data or information supplied by Customer or its Authorized Users infringes the intellectual property rights or other rights of a third party or has caused harm to a third party or (ii) arising out of breach of Sections 3, 4 or 8.3 above.
+Customer will defend, indemnify, and hold Provider (and its officers, directors, employees and agents) harmless from and against all Losses arising out of or in connection with a claim, suit, action, or proceeding by a third party (i) alleging that the Customer Data or other data or information supplied by Customer or its Authorized Users infringes the intellectual property rights or other rights of a third party or has caused harm to a third party or (ii) arising out of breach of Customer or any Authorized User’s use of the Software Services, Sections 3, 4 or 8.3 above.

 Customer will defend, indemnify, and hold Provider (and its officers, directors, employees and agents) harmless from any expense or cost arising from any third party subpoena or compulsory legal order or process that seeks Customer Data, Output and/or other Customer-related information or data, including, without limitation, prompt payment to Provider of all costs (including attorneys’ fees) incurred by Provider as a result.
 In case of such subpoena or compulsory legal order or process, Customer also agrees to pay Provider for its staff time in responding to such third party subpoena or compulsory legal order or process at Provider’s then applicable hourly rates.